A nation of laws.

 "No funding for allies" is not strength — it's retreat.
 Ralph will support the partnerships that keep Americans safe at home and credible abroad, while demanding the Pentagon spend every dollar wisely.

-Prosecutor.
-Defender.
-Professor.
-Principal attorney.
+Former Prosecutor, Deputy Public Defender, Law Professor and currently — a Private Practitioner.
 The pages of a working life, in chronological order.

 Republican candidate in the June 2, 2026 primary election.
 Running on a Revolution of Common Sense — to retire Doris Matsui and return CD7 to conservative representation.